William Barr: Political donations

 The National Republican Senatorial Committee (NRSC) financially assists Republicans in their Senate election contests; in the seven years from 2009 to 2016, Barr gave six donations to the NRSC totaling $85,400.
 In a five-month period from October 2018 to February 2019, Barr donated five times (around $10,000 every month) for a total of $51,000.
 When Barr started donating more frequently to the NRSC, it was uncertain whether then-Attorney General Jeff Sessions would remain in his job.
-Barr continued donating even after Sessions resigned, and after Trump nominated Barr for Attorney General.
+Barr continued donating even after Sessions resigned, and after Trump nominated Barr for attorney general.
 The donations stopped after Barr was confirmed by the Senate as attorney general.
 NRSC refunded Barr $30,000 before his confirmation.
 Previously in 2017, Barr had said he felt "prosecutors who make political contributions are identifying fairly strongly with a political party."

-U.S. Attorney General (2019–2020)
+Second tenure as U.S. attorney general (2019–2020)

 Second nomination and confirmation

-Barr is sworn in as Attorney General by Chief Justice John Roberts in 2019.
+Barr is sworn in as attorney general by Chief Justice John Roberts in 2019.

 On December 7, 2018, President Donald Trump announced Barr's nomination to succeed Jeff Sessions.
 Michael Isikoff and Daniel Klaidman reported that Trump had sought Barr as chief defense lawyer for Trump regarding the special counsel investigation headed by Robert Mueller after Barr made three positions known.
 First, Barr supported Trump's firing of Comey on May 9, 2017.
 Second, he questioned the appointments of some of Mueller's prosecutors due to political donations they had made to the Clinton campaign.
 Third, he alleged there were conflicts of interest of two appointees to the Special Counsel Team, Jennie Rhee and Bruce Ohr.

 Barr was confirmed as attorney general on February 14, 2019, by a 54–45 near party-line vote, with Sen. Doug Jones (D-AL), Joe Manchin (D-WV), and Kyrsten Sinema (D-AZ) as the three Democrats to vote Yea.
 Republican senator Rand Paul (R-KY) voted No and Richard Burr (R-NC) did not vote.
 Later that day, Barr was sworn in as the nation's 85th attorney general by Chief Justice John Roberts in a ceremony at the White House.
 He is the first person to be appointed to a second non-consecutive term as attorney general since John J. Crittenden in 1850.